 The maximum standard class load for fall and spring semesters is 17 semester hours.
-Students desiring to enroll in more than 17 hours should have either a 3.0 GPA for the semester (excluding summer school) immediately preceding the semester in which the overload is desired or a cumulative GPA of at least 3.0.
+The maximum standard class load for the summer term is 9 semester hours.
+The maximum standard class load for an interim session is one course.
+Students desiring to enroll in more than maximum standard class load should have either a 3.0 GPA for the semester (excluding summer school) immediately preceding the semester in which the overload is desired or a cumulative GPA of at least 3.0.
 The student must obtain the permission of the Vice President for Academic Affairs to carry an overload.
-Additional tuition costs are incurred by taking on overload.
+Additional tuition costs are incurred by taking an overload.